-Successfully rolled out Diversity & Inclusion (D&I) initiatives by empowering employees at appropriate levels to increase awareness and strengthen commitment to D&I
+Successfully rolled out Diversity & Inclusion (D&I) initiatives

 CHAIRMAN'S STATEMENT

 Looking ahead, the operating environment remains uncertain.
 According to the latest projections from the IMF, global GDP growth is expected to remain at 3.1% in 2024.
 This is attributed to factors such as inflationary pressures, tight monetary policy, no clear resolution to ongoing geopolitical tensions and subdued business sentiment.